 Facilitating Manufacture, Distribution & Final Volume Level

-Mastering is very relevant when you come to distribute or manufacture your record.
-For example, the Digital Service Platforms like Spotify and Apple Music all have preferred volume settings for releases (-14 dBs LUFS for Spotify, -16 dBs LUFS for Apple Music, etc.).
+Mastering is very relevant when you come to distributing or manufacturing your record.
+For example, Digital Service Platforms like Spotify and Apple Music all have preferred volume settings for releases (-14 dBs LUFS for Spotify, -16 dBs LUFS for Apple Music, etc.).
 Most of the DSPs actually also have a setting whereby any records too quiet will be increased in volume and any records too loud will be decreased and a good mastering engineer will be able to provide a single digital master that will not lose quality when this process occurs.

-It gets even more technical when you come to manufacture the record.
+It gets even more technical when you come to manufacturing the record.
 CDs work better with a louder master and have a more even frequency response, especially around the bass frequencies whereas vinyl needs a quieter master to prevent distortion and the EQ needs to be set differently to achieve a good sound on vinyl.

 But that’s not all!
-Before a record can go to manufacture the mastering engineer also needs to prepare all of the appropriate documentation and assign information into the audio files he has.
+Before a record can go to manufacture the mastering engineer also needs to prepare all of the appropriate documentation and assign information to the audio files he has.
 MP3s of the masters need to have their ID3 tags added (things like copyright information, ISRCs, writers, etc.) and for manufacture, the Mastering Engineer needs to provide a DDP which is a set of documents that outline the specific setup of a CD including run time of each track, the gap between tracks, CD-Text, etc.